About Us

 Supporting Rural Healthcare

 Rural healthcare is in crisis.
-In the last decade, more than 130 rural hospitals have closed their doors or ended inpatient services*.
+In the last decade or so, more than 160 rural hospitals have closed their doors or ended inpatient services*.
 The hospitals and clinics that remain serve older populations that suffer from high rates of chronic disease.

 As a rural health leader, you have experienced the challenges behind these numbers.
 Rural hospitals struggle to generate enough margin to invest in diagnosis and treatment advances.
 You also face rising costs of labor and supplies needed to provide care.
 These headwinds often leave little choice but to cut clinic hours or services, prompting patients to look elsewhere for care.
 Revenue falls, fixed costs remain, and the cycle begins again.